mohammadaliawan/launch_school_RB101/lesson_2/a8_pseudocode.md

 After writing the pseudocode write the code and verify its logic.

-For sophisticated problems take a piecemeal approach to applying pseudocode, then translate that to ruby code tp verify that the logic is correct, then moving on to the next piece in the problem.
+For more sophisticated problems, we need to take a piecemeal approach to applying pseudo-code, then translating that to Ruby code to verify the logic is correct, then moving on to the next piece in the problem.

-Step by step we can slowly load the problem into our brain and verifying that the logic each step of the way.
+Step by step, we can slowly load the problem into our brain, verifying the logic each step along the way.

 For example: